GroophyLifefor/express-abstractor/readme.md

 ## Features

-- ✅ Wraps all middleware and handlers with `process.hrtime`-based timing
 - ✅ Supports **named middleware** for tagging logs and graphs
-- ✅ Logs duration of each piece of logic with structured metadata
 - ✅ Easy to hook into for flamegraph tooling or log ingestion
 - ⚠️ Minimal Express.js abstraction — just enough to test the idea